JamieMason/shrinkpack/CONTRIBUTING.md

 ## Coding Style

-This project uses [JavaScript Semi-Standard Style](https://github.com/Flet/semistandard) and can be linted and formatted by running;
+This project uses [xo: Happiness JavaScript linter](https://github.com/sindresorhus/xo) and can be linted and formatted by running;

 ```sh
 npm run lint